-- Then fill the coolant recovery tank to the FULL COLD mark. - Put the cap back on the coolant recovery tank, but leave the radiator pressure cap off.
+8. Then fill the coolant recovery tank to the COLD mark.

+9. Put the cap back on the coolant recovery tank, but leave the pressure cap off.

-- Start the engine and let it run until you can feel the upper radiator hose getting hot.
-Watch out for the engine cooling fan. - By this time, the coolant level inside the radiator filler neck may be lower.
-If the level is lower, add more of the proper DEX-COOL[®] coolant mixture through the filler neck until the level reaches the base of the filler neck. - Then replace the pressure cap.
+- 10. Start the engine and let it run until you can feel the upper radiator hose getting hot.
+Watch out for the engine cooling fans. - 11.
+By this time, the coolant level inside the radiator filler neck may be lower.
+If the level is lower, add more of the proper DEX-COOL[®] coolant mixture through the filler neck until the level reaches the base of the filler neck.

+- 12. Then replace the pressure cap.
 At any time during this procedure if coolant begins to flow out of the filler neck, reinstall the pressure cap.
-Be sure the arrows on the pressure cap line up like this.
+Be sure the arrows on the pressure cap line up like this. - 13.
+Check the coolant in the recovery tank.
+The level in the coolant recovery tank should be at the HOT mark when the engine is hot or at the COLD mark when the engine is cold.